-You must not act or continue to act for a client until all requirements for Customer Due Diligence (CDD) or Enhanced Customer Due Diligence (EDD) have been met.

-If these cannot be met, you must:

-- a) not establish a new business relationship; or - b) terminate any existing business relationship.
+- 1. You must not act or continue to act for a client until all requirements for Customer Due Diligence (CDD) or Enhanced Customer Due Diligence (EDD) have been met.
+If these cannot be met, you must: - 1. not establish a new business relationship; or - 2. terminate any existing business relationship.